LaiKash/sslcipherlist/README.md

 # Description

-Very simple script to check the cihpersuit used by a server from the ones that a client supports, using s_client.
+Very simple script to check the ciphersuit used by a server from the ones that a client supports, using s_client.

 # Setup

 - Copy the content of the following table to a file called "mapping.txt" in the same folder as the script: https://testssl.sh/openssl-iana.mapping.html
 This is used for a mapping between the OpenSSL ciphers sintax and the IANA one used in the RFCs.

-- The sed command has to be installed in the system.
+- The sed command need to be installed in the system.

+- The openssl command as well as s_client need to be installed in the system.

 # Howto